 It might be worth talking with a qualified builder or carpenter prior to installing the boards yourself.
 There’s nothing wrong with asking someone who has done something similar before!

 Don’t forget to read the install guide

-Please refer to our installation guides on our website for more information www.glosswood.com.au/downloads-2.
+Please refer to our Installation Guides for more information.
 Alternatively, contact Glosswood directly on 1300 882 064 for further assistance